+\begin{enumerate} \item In the absence of this program, we would need to solve $n$ linear programs, one for each agent, to compute equilibrium allocations, {\em after we are given equilibrium prices}.
+On the other hand, using KKT conditions one can show that the Eisenberg-Gale (EG) program single-handedly computes not only the equilibrium prices but also all $n$ equilibrium allocations. \item The KKT conditions also reveal that this program always has a rational optimal solution if all parameters are rational, i.e., it is ``behaving'' like a linear program.
+Similar to an LP, the number of bits needed to write its solution is also polynomial in the size of the input. \item If we use Nash bargaining for solving the linear Fisher model, the convex program we would obtain is precisely the EG program. \end{enumerate}

+Given such strong properties, it was natural to look for similar convex programs for more general market models.
+A slight generalization of the linear Fisher model is the linear Arrow-Debreu (exchange) model; however there does not seem to be a generalization of the EG program which captures equilibrium allocation for the latter model.
+On the other hand, one can attempt to solve this market model via Nash bargaining; this will yield a convex program which again has the property of admitting a rational optimal solution, similar to the EG program.
+The latter property suggests solving this convex program via a combinatorial polynomial time algorithm --- this was accomplished in \cite{va.rational}.
+Furthermore, it gave the idea of defining the notion of a {\em rational convex program}, i.e., one that admits a rational optimal solution if all parameters are rational, see \cite{va.rational}.

 The first comprehensive study of the computational complexity of the HZ scheme was undertaken in \cite{VY}.
-On the positive side, they gave a combinatorial, strongly polynomial time algorithm for the dichotomous case, i.e., 0/1 utilities, and extended it to the case that the utilities of each agent come from a set of cardinality two, i.e., a bivalued set; however, the set is allowed to be different for different agents.
-Clearly, for this case, the equilibrium is expressible using rational numbers.
-In contrast, they gave an example in which the utilities of agents come from a set of cardinality four for which an HZ equilibrium is not be expressible using rational numbers.
+They gave an example for which the HZ equilibrium is irrational, thereby showing that the problem of computing an exact HZ equilibrium is not in PPAD.
 Most importantly, they showed that the problem of approximately computing an equilibrium is in PPAD, though they left open the problem of showing PPAD-hardness.
-In particular, they stated that the problem should be PPAD-hard even if utilities of agents come from a set of cardinality three and that there should be an irrational example for this case as well. \cite{HZ-hardness} established PPAD-hardness, even if utilities of agents come from a set of cardinality four.
+The latter was established in \cite{HZ-hardness}.